grafana/mimir/docs/sources/operators-guide/configure/configure-tsdb-block-upload.md

 Grafana Mimir supports uploading of historic TSDB blocks, sourced from f.ex.
 Prometheus or Grafana Mimir itself.

-**Note**: Please read about limitations related to importing blocks from Thanos in [Migrating from Thanos or Prometheus to Grafana Mimir]({{< relref "../../migration-guide/migrating-from-thanos-or-prometheus.md" >}}).
+For information about limitations that relate to importing blocks from Thanos, see [Migrating from Thanos or Prometheus to Grafana Mimir]({{< relref "../../migration-guide/migrating-from-thanos-or-prometheus.md" >}}).

-The functionality is disabled by default, but can be enabled via the `-compactor.block-upload-enabled` CLI flag, or via the corresponding `limits.compactor_block_upload_enabled` configuration parameter:
+The functionality is disabled by default, but you can enable it via the `-compactor.block-upload-enabled` CLI flag, or via the corresponding `limits.compactor_block_upload_enabled` configuration parameter:

 ```yaml